Alaska Labor Laws Guide

 Occupational safety laws protect employees in the workplace.
 The Alaska Occupational Safety and Health (AKOSH) section of the law regulates this area in Alaska.
 Employers are required to provide necessary training and education to reduce occupational injuries, illnesses, and fatalities.

-The law requires that a safety representative be in charge of internal inspection of safety and health standards.
+The law requires that a safety representative be responsible for conducting internal inspections of safety and health standards.
 Representatives also file complaints about potential threats.

-In the state of Alaska, employees are allowed to report any issues directly to the Alaska Department of Labor and Workforce Development and call for an external inspection.
+In the state of Alaska, employees are permitted to report any issues directly to the Alaska Department of Labor and Workforce Development and request an external inspection.

-Considering that is their legal right, employees must not be penalized for it.
+Considering that it is their legal right, employees must not be penalized for it.

 Miscellaneous Alaska labor laws

-Now that we have covered the most essential aspects and categories regarding Alaska labor laws, let us mention other laws that may be applicable:
+So far, we’ve covered the most essential aspects and categories regarding Alaska labor laws.
+Now, let’s mention other regulations that may be applicable, including:

 - Whistleblower protection laws,